 When you are chained by a prenuptial agreement, you are under obligation to fulfill your past actions and if now it is a mistake, you will not feel “comfortable because it was your choice” but rather regretful, and regretting causes depression and if we want to go far, depression is a main reason for suicide [[http://en.wikipedia.org/wiki/Suicide]] …Now where is the harm?

 It’s on this grounds that we also prove that judicial decisions are less likely to produce trauma and depression and that prenuptial agreements (which are not made with a clear head, as we have explained in our first points) are a real and possible way of having a trauma.

+This debate IS about informal partnerships if a State based system forces some people into unrecognized partnerships.
 We see a larger harm here.
-Through this motion what the State effectively is signalling to people who don't agree with the State on asset division after marriage (and certain other matters), is that if they don't abide by the State's definition of how these matters should be settled during divorce, then they're not married and shouldn't be married at all.
-What the State is saying: ''If you don't believe in 50/50 splits then you're not a marriage.''
+Through this motion what the State effectively is signalling to people who don’t agree with the State on asset division after marriage (and certain other matters), is that if they don’t abide by the State’s definition of how these matters should be settled during divorce, then they’re not married and shouldn’t be married at all.
+What the State is saying: ”If you don’t believe in 50/50 splits then you’re not a marriage.”
 This denies couples who strongly disagree with the State on that matter the right to a State marriage, it prevents them from being recognized as married.